BayshoreNetworks/gargoyle/README.md

 	sudo make install

+Notes:
 	This software ignores certain elements by default so as to not be too aggressive or disrupt legitimate functionality:

 		- any open ports that the system is aware of (data comes from "/proc/net/tcp")
 		- any port in the ephemeral range for the target system (data comes from "/proc/sys/net/ipv4/ip_local_port_range")
 		- any port dictated by user created process (function "get_my_ports_to_ignore")
 		- any ip address bound to the local system (data comes from system call to "ip addr")
 		- system default gateway (data comes from "/proc/net/route")

 	BLOCK TYPES - 1 - 5 are low hanging fruit, 6 - 8 are more statistical in nature

 		1:'NULL Scan' (Stealth technique) - sends packets with no TCP flags set 2:'FIN Scan' (Stealth technique) - sends packets with the FIN flag set but without first establishing a legitimate connection to the target
 		3:'XMAS Scan' (Stealth technique) - sends packets with the URG, PUSH, FIN flags set 4:'HALF Connect Scan' - This technique is based on the attacker not opening a full TCP connection.
 They send a SYN packet, as if to open a full connection, and wait for a response.
 		5:'FULL Connect Scan' - This technique is based on the attacker opening a full TCP connection.
 		6:'Single host scanned multiple ports' - example: host A scans 80 ports for openings, 1 hit for each 7:'Single host scanned one port multiple times' - example: host A hits port 23 80 times 8:'Single host generated too much port scanning activity' - this is cumulative and covers combinations of 6 & 7 where either one of those alone would not trigger detection

+	Overtly malicious activity will trigger immediate blocks of the source that Gargoyle_pscand sees.
+This activity does not store enough data in the analysis related DB tables to trigger subsequent blocks in the case of a software restart.

+	When one stops the dameons (or sends SIGINT) there is a full cleanup process where all relevant iptables/DB data gets cleaned up.